 At the start of each trail there is an information board.
 Along the way there are blue markings on rocks, trees etc. The DNT hiking routes, which leads you from one cabin to another, are marked with the red T.

 The tourist offices, accommodation providers and other tourist enterprises in Setesdal may help you with detailed maps and information about the various walks and hikes.
 It is also a huge advantage to bring a compass.
 If you plan to take longer hikes outside the marked trails, you need a larger map of the mountain areas.

 In Evje and Bygland, the two southernmost communities in the valley, walking and hiking is possible from the melting of snow in April until the first snowfall in November/December.
 Further up in the valley the snow covers the ground until mid-May.
 During the melting period the rivers and streams run high – making crossing difficult in several places.

 For some of the hikes at higher elevations, such as Brokke and Hovden, we advise you to wait until early June.
 In the autumn the first mountain snow falls in mid-October.
 The hiking trails above 900 m.a.s.l. are therefore recommended during the period June–October.

-The right to roam (“allemannsretten”) is a traditional right from ancient times, and since 1957 it has been part of the Outdoor Recreation Act.
+The so called right of access (“allemannsretten”) is a traditional right from ancient times.
+Since 1957, it has been part of the Outdoor Recreation Act.
 It ensures that everybody can experience nature, even on larger privately owned areas.